 Congratulations to Celeste Smith and all of the Independent Sector Bridging Fellows

-The Pittsburgh Foundation’s own Celeste Smith is one of 10 Pittsburgh-based changemakers to be named an Independent Sector Bridging Fellow in May of 2022.
-Celeste is the Foundation’s senior program officer for arts and culture.
+Former Pittsburgh Foundation Senior Program Officer for Arts and Culture Celeste Smith is one of 10 Pittsburgh-based changemakers named an Independent Sector Bridging Fellow in May of 2022.
 Over the next two years, she and the nine other Pittsburgh-area Bridging Fellows join 30 others based in Dallas and Chicago.
 Together, they will grow their individual and collective leadership capacity, and according to the Program’s website, gain adaptive leadership skills to engage in challenging conversations solve divisive, complex issues with other people in a constructive manner; and manage positive social change.

 “This an extraordinary opportunity for Celeste to continue to grow her ability to bring people and communities together through art and activism.
 I cannot wait to see what she and the cohort of Pittsburgh-based fellows develop together through this ground-breaking program,” said Pittsburgh Foundation President and CEO Lisa Schroeder in congratulating Smith and the other fellows.

 Participants will take part in a variety of virtual and in-person events (one in each city), complete required readings and other assignments and attend the 2023 Upswell summit and other Upswell events.

 "The importance of unity and the fact that the participants represent varied community members are personal values of mine and exemplify how I approach my work," said Smith.